greg-raven/grus/_posts/2020-07-14-rasmussen-immigration-poll-supports-e-verify.md

 Moreover, 66% of voters think Congress should require U.S. employers to use the federal electronic E-Verify system for all new hires to ensure that open jobs are filled with these unemployed Americans and not with illegal workers.

-It’s clear that as the economy reopens, Americans believe that jobs should go to jobless Americans instead of illegal aliens and new foreign workers.
+It's clear that as the economy reopens, Americans believe that jobs should go to jobless Americans instead of illegal aliens and new foreign workers.
 I hope you will help to make this happen.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA